 Victoria 12 inch cast iron skillet

 Next on our list is the Victoria cast iron skillet.
 Victoria also has a long history of making good quality cast iron cookware at a very reasonable price.
-It also has a nice 12-inch frying surface which is idea for couples or families.
+It also has a nice 12-inch frying surface which is ideal for couples or families.
 There are two pour spouts which are more rounded than other brands on the market.
 This allows you to easily pour cooking oil out of the skillet with less dripping.
 The pan is seasoned with flaxseed oil.
 Click the link to check out the prices and sizes available on Amazon (affiliate link).

 Lodge Cast Iron Griddle

 This 10.5-inch cast iron griddle from Lodge is perfect for cooking pancakes or quesadillas.
 It is pre-seasoned with 100 per cent vegetable oil.
 The wide frying surface is great for large breakfasts.
 You can use this griddle in the kitchen or take it on your next camping trip.
 It is ideal for either use better still because of the shallow surface you’ll probably be inclined to use less oil.
 Here’s the link to Amazon if you’re interested.

 U.S National Library of Medicine (Migration of aluminum from food contact materials to food)